-A system of visual and audible alarms are to be provided in key locations and to be manually activated to indicate DP operational status.
+A system of visual and audible alarms are to be provided at each DP control station, on the navigation bridge and at the propulsion engine control position or centralized control station, if fitted.
+The alarms are to be capable of being manually activated from the DP control stations (including DP back-up control station, if fitted) to indicate DP operational status.
 Where such an alert system is not easily included the means of clear communication of the statuses are to be agreed before commencement of operations.
 Section 10 of this Guide provides more detailed information for specific vessel types.